ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

     }
 }
 ```

-Application can redirect the console to a different serial port in case the default one is needed for another use:
+The application can redirect the console to a different serial port if you need the default port for another use:

 ```
 namespace